Mules and Men: Frame stories

 Hurston adopts a semi-autobiographical narration of someone who is sent out to collect Black folklore from Hurston's real home town of Eatonville, Florida.
 Hurston chose Eatonville as the location for her folklore collection because she knew the people there would not consider her diploma or credentials and instead would treat her as another local.
-Her frame story persona does not record the folktales themselves, but rather the context in which she supposedly heard the stories.
-She describes life in the Eatonville township and the daily life of its Black population as they play games such as "Florida-Flip", go to work in the local saw mill, fall in love, and have countless other ordinary experiences.
-The dialogue of Hurston's frame stories is vernacular, recording the way people spoke in Eatonville at the time.
-When B. Mosely asks Hurston, "Are you going to stay a while, Zora?"
-Hurston records it as, "You gointer stay awhile, Zora?"
+Her frame story persona records both the folktales themselves and the context in which she supposedly heard the stories.
+She describes life in the Eatonville township and the daily life of its Black population as they play games such as "Florida-Flip", go to work in the local saw mill, fall in love, and have other ordinary experiences.
+The dialogue and the stories are written in vernacular eye dialect, presumably attempting to record the way people spoke in Eatonville at the time.
+For example, when B. Mosely asks Hurston if she's going to stay a while, Hurston records the question as "You gointer stay awhile, Zora?"

 Hurston's frame stories are often broken up by folktales, as the characters in Eatonville stop what they are doing to tell a folktale that is applicable to the situation at the time.
 Black men on the way to work in the difficult conditions of a sawmill tell stories about John, an enslaved man who outwitted the devil, his white master, and tried to trick God himself.
 This is the central narrative conceit of Mules and Men and forms the basis of the work.

 In part two of Mules and Men, Hurston travels to New Orleans to collect folk tales, learning from various practitioners of hoodoo, each with their own specialties.
 Unlike part one of the book, the second part does not flip back and forth between frame stories and independent folk tales.
 Instead, this section is seen entirely through the Hurston's authorial persona, recounting the events of each hoodoo ritual with a first-person perspective.
 Often, Hurston will help or participate in the ritual itself.

 Folklore

 Mules and Men contains more than seventy different folktales from across the Black tradition.
 Most of them concern racism, slavery, or oppression, and feature weaker characters who trick stronger characters.
 Some of these stories concern personified animals such as Brer Rabbit, or Brer Gator, and attempt to explain why something in nature is the way that it is.
 Others are part of the oral tradition of enslaved people in the United States and offer a look at the forms of resistance and culture developed in the antebellum south.
-The folktales presented in Mules and Men are short, only a few paragraphs long at most.
+The folktales presented in Mules and Men are short, only a few pages long at most.
 Several of the most prominent stories in the book are listed below.